hsfl/artemis-hardware/xometry/README.txt

-zip file for xometry quote
+Zip file for xometry quote